nextflow-io/nextflow/docs/operator.md

 2. The source channel should emits items for which there's no key repetition i.e. the emitted items have an unique key identifier.

-Optionally, a mapping function can be specified in order to provide a custom rule to associate an item to a key, in a similar manner as shown for the [phase](#phase) operator.
+Optionally, a mapping function can be specified in order to provide a custom rule to associate an item to a key.

 ## distinct